 - 6. I am not in government services/affiliated with a government agency or GOCC. - 7.
 I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of Philtrust Bank of any changes in the abovementioned information within five days from its occurrence.

-at the City of Manila.
+Done this MAR 2 6 2025 at the City of Manila.

-BEATRICE JANE L. ANG
+BEATRICE ANE L. ANG

-Republic of the Philippines) City of Manila ) s.s.
+Republic of the Philippines) City of Manila) s.